uma-uc/rowsncolumns-sb/README.md

 # Rows n Columns Storybook

-Standalone Storybook project for discussing Rows n Columns spreadsheet and pivot behavior with vendors.
+Standalone Storybook project for discussing Rows n Columns spreadsheet and pivot behavior.

 The examples use:

-- `@rowsncolumns/spreadsheet` for `CanvasGrid`
+- `@rowsncolumns/spreadsheet` for `CanvasGrid.`
 - TinyBase as the mutable source table
 - an in-memory pivot transform, without DuckDB